Home security is the best way to reduce your chances of being burgled.

 Nature herself provides one of the best solutions to many garden crimes, criminals do not like climbing through prickly plants and hedges.
 They know that a small amount of ripped clothing or blood can help the police identify them.

-With careful thought and planning you can reduce the risk of becoming a victim of garden crime, whilst at the same time creating an attractive garden, for instance you can create an impenetrable hedge, which looks far more attractive than security fencing but is just as effective.
+With careful thought and planning you can reduce the risk of garden crime, whilst at the same time creating an attractive garden, for instance you can create an impenetrable hedge, which looks far more attractive than security fencing but is just as effective.

 For more advice on defensive planting please take a look out the leaflet below.